LogicLabs-Academy/CampusLink-LandingPage/README.md

 CampusLink is a modern digital platform designed to simplify and transform the university application process for students, academic institutions, and administrators.
 The landing page serves as the official entry point — a place where users immediately understand the platform’s purpose, value, and features, while being guided to sign up, log in, or learn more.

-This README provides developers and collaborators with the conceptual, structural, and visual direction for designing and implementing the UniConnect landing page.
+This README provides developers and collaborators with the conceptual, structural, and visual direction for designing and implementing the CampusLink landing page.

 ## 🎯 Purpose